TienDatJohnyDo/TienDatJohnyDo/Readme.md

 # 💫 About Me:
-I'm currently working on Data Science Projects.
-One is working with Spotify Stock Data and a Music Recommender <br>
+I'm currently working on two Data Science Projects.
+One is working with Spotify Stock Data and a Music Recommender! <br>
 I'm currently learning more about Data Science, Python, and Machine Learning Models.<br>